PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 }
 ```

-The code above also set a final `opacity` style to be applied at the end of the transition.
-This will make entering objects become gradually visible and exiting objects gradually fade.
+The preceding code also sets a final `opacity` style to be applied at the end of the transition.
+This will make entering objects gradually visible and exiting objects gradually fade.

 For new objects to become visible as they are updated, they must be transparent when entering, but not when the bars are created in the first frame (when the previous value is the same as the current value).
 The following code implements this requirement in the `joinEnter()` function: